torreytooj/conspecmaterials/wp-content/plugins/call-now-button/readme.txt

 The button will only work on websites that use a responsive theme.
 Responsive means that the website adapts to the size of the screen it's being viewed on.
 Simply put, if you need to zoom in to be able to read the text of your website on your mobile phone, the plugin will not work.

-= Do I add a country code to my phone number? =
+= Do I have to add a country code to my phone number? =

 You don't have to but i recommend that you do to increase your options internationally.